HerePro Manual

 4. HerePro base supports both fixed and moving base mode, selectable for different scenarios to maximize performance.

-6. HerePro uses multi-frequency DGNSS signals with advanced algorithm allowing fast convergence to an RTK Fix, achieving more reliable and stable centimeter level positioning.
+6. HerePro uses multi-frequency DGNSS signals with advanced algorithms.
+This allow fast convergence to an RTK Fix, achieving more reliable and stable centimeter level positioning.

 7. HerePro module is 15 x 78mm and 101g.